Los Ratones: History

-Name origin
+Etymology

 The name, "Los Ratones" first emerged in the "CaedrelPlays" (now "Caedrel2") YouTube channel, one of Caedrel's three channels in which he plays games outside of League of Legends, on 17 September 2023 in a first of a series of videos of him playing "Teamfight Manager," an esports manager game available on digital distribution platform Steam, when he typed "Los Ratones" as the name for his team on the game.

 Scrim streams

 Los Ratones is known for being the first professional League of Legends team in the modern era to live-stream the majority of their scrims.
 Scrims, or practice matches between professional teams, are typically private in League of Legends to protect strategies for official games.
 On scrim days, Los Ratones can be expected to receive tens of thousands of concurrent viewers across Caedrel and the players' streams.
 The fan reception of LR's scrim streams inspired FlyQuest and Cloud9 of the League Championship Series (LCS) (then known as the League of Legends Championship of The Americas (LTA) North Conference) to also stream their own scrims.

 On 9 March 2025, Los Ratones was originally scheduled to have practice matches against GiantX, a team currently competing in the LEC.
 However, this was cancelled due to a rule by game developer Riot Games that prevented the scrims from being livestreamed.

-Impact in Tier 1 leagues

-In response to the popularity of streaming scrims popularised by Los Ratones, LEC Commissioner Artem Bykov announced on 13 March 2025 that a trial phase until 23 March would be in place to allow LEC team to publicly stream their practice matches under particular conditions.
-Then-LTA Commissioner Mark Zimmerman also made a similar announcement on 21 March 2025 that teams in the league may scrim teams from Tier 2 leagues, so long as the team schedules are not in conflict.
+The team, however, streamed practice matches against GAM Esports of the League of Legends Championship Pacific (LCP) in July 2025.